Undergraduate Scholarships, Awards, & Honors

 The Lowden Prize in Mathematics is awarded to a top graduating senior mathematics major.

 The I. Joel and Bernice Jacobson Pasternak Prize is awarded to a female undergraduate math major who is a sophomore, junior, or senior, and who has excelled in math studies and plans to go onto graduate school, at some point in the future, with a focus on mathematics.
 Seniors who are in their last semester before their graduation are not eligible for this prize.
-The Prize carries a cash value $1,000 for Fall 2015.
 You are strongly encouraged to apply for the Prize if you are eligible.
-Application materials for the Prize consist of: (1) a short essay, including the graduate school plans; (2) a transcript including the current GPA (unofficial copy of transcript is acceptable); (3) letters of recommendation from two faculty members, at least one from math faculty (UI faculty can e-mail email@example.com ).
-If you have any questions or need any assistance in applying, feel free to contact O. Durumeric at firstname.lastname@example.org
+Application materials for the Prize consist of: (1) a short essay, including the graduate school plans; (2) a transcript including the current GPA (unofficial copy of transcript is acceptable); (3) letters of recommendation from two faculty members, at least one from math faculty (UI faculty can e-mail firstname.lastname@example.org).
+If you have any questions or need any assistance in applying, feel free to contact Y. Ye at email@example.com.
+The deadlines for these applications will be announced to all math majors during the appropriate semesters.

 The Phi Beta Kappa Society is the oldest and most prestigious undergraduate honors organization in the United States.
 The Alpha of Iowa chapter was chartered at the University of Iowa’s College of Liberal Arts and Sciences in 1895.
 Students are invited to join by the College of Liberal Arts and Sciences.